SiddharthShyniben/community-health/templates/CONTRIBUTING.md

     ```

     <!--
-    Fill in installation instructions here.
+    Fill in instructions for installing dependencies here
     Here's an example:
     -->
-    And you can install dependencies by running `npm install`.
+    And you can install dependencies by running:

+    ```console
+    you@computer$ npm install
+    ```

     Now, you are
     ready to start hacking with {display-name}

 #### Running